 Travel Reimbursement

-The International Division of the Boy Scouts of America will reimburse 50 percent of travel expenses, up to $600.
+The International Division of the Scouting America will reimburse 50 percent of travel expenses, up to $600.
 The reimbursement will be sent to you during your employment at camp.

 Touring